distil-labs/distil-localdoc.py/README.md

 ## Training & Evaluation

 The tuned models were trained using knowledge distillation, leveraging the teacher model GPT-OSS-120B.
+The data+config+script used for finetuning can be found in [finetuning](/finetuning).
 We used 28 Python functions and classes as seed data and supplemented them with 10,000 synthetic examples covering various domains (data science, web development, utilities, algorithms).

 We compare the teacher model and the student model on 250 held-out test examples using LLM-as-a-judge evaluation: